shaho1090/mini-framework/README.md

 #php console worker:start
 ````

-**Check the product table with phpmyadmin via this link:**
+**Check the product table with phpMyAdmin via this link:**
 ````
 http://localhost:8088/
 ````

 I have not used any framework for implementing this project.
-I just used ReactPHP library for running the job.
+I just used the ReactPHP library to run the jobs.
-I have done this project a little bit like frameworks you can check out the code and see!
+I have done this project a little bit like frameworks, you can check out the code and see!

-* *And also I should mention that the project is not completed yet.*